lorae/roundup/README.md

 This project is maintained in an object-oriented format.
 Each website has a bespoke method, called `fetch_data()`, designed to scrape it and defined in a website-specific class located in `src/scraper/sites`.
 To impose order on the 20+ web scrapers involved in this project, each website-specific scraper class is a child of the `GenericScraper` abstract base class, defined in `src/scraper/generic_scraper.py`.

 All 20+ websites can be scraped by running the `run_scraper.py` script, located in the root directory.
 It instantiates each scraper class sequentially and saves the collected data in uniformly-structured Pandas data frames.
-This list of data frames is then combined into one resultant data frame of all scraped working paper entries in a given run.
+It also records whether the scrape was successful or unsuccessful in `streamlit/scraper_status.txt`.
+This list of scraped data frames is then combined into one resultant data frame of all scraped working paper entries in a given run.

 The data frame of web scrape results is then passed to various methods in the `HistoricDataComparer` class from `src/scraper/data_comparer.py`.
 These methods identify novel (versus previously encountered) data by comparing the newly-scraped paper identifiers to old identifiers.
 All those that are truly novel are assigned an estimated publication date of the day that they were first identified, and appended to the `data/historic-wp-data.csv` and `data/historic-wp-ids.txt` files, which are used in identifying and maintaining a record of data encountered so far.